Operation Althea: General aspects

 Civilian implementation of the Dayton Agreement is enforced by the Office of the High Representative.

-As of March 10, 2025, EUFOR's commander is Major General Florin-Marian Barbu of Romania.
-For this mission, the European Union Military Staff is using NATO's Supreme Headquarters Allied Powers Europe (SHAPE) as the EU's Operational Headquarters (OHQ) and is working through the Deputy to the Supreme Allied Commander Europe, a European officer.
+As of January 2026, EUFOR's commander is Major General Maurizio Fronda of Italy.
+For this mission, the European Union Military Staff is using NATO's Supreme Headquarters Allied Powers Europe (SHAPE) as the EU's Operational Headquarters (OHQ) and is working through the Vice Chief of Staff (previously Deputy Supreme Allied Commander Europe), a European officer.

 EUFOR assumed all the missions of SFOR, except for the hunt for individuals indicted by the war crimes tribunal, notably Radovan Karadžić, former leader of Republika Srpska, and Ratko Mladić, their former military leader, which remained a mission for NATO through NATO Headquarters Sarajevo.
 EUFOR does have police duties against organised crime, which is believed to be linked to suspected war criminals.
 It worked with the European Union Police Mission in Bosnia and Herzegovina (EUPM) and with the Bosnian Police.
 The European Union Special Representative in Bosnia and Herzegovina provides political guidance on military issues with a local political dimension to the EUFOR.

-As of February 2023, the total force of EUFOR is approximately 1,000 troops from 22 countries, including EU member states and non-EU "Troop Contributing Countries" (TCC) are present within EUFOR (Albania, Austria, Belgium, Bulgaria, Chile, Czech Republic, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, Poland, Portugal, North Macedonia, Romania, Slovakia, Slovenia, Spain, Switzerland, and Turkey).
+A total of 25 countries, including EU Member States and non-EU Troop Contributing Countries (TCC) are present within EUFOR.
+(Albania, Austria, Belgium, Bulgaria, Chile, Czech Republic, Denmark, France, Germany, Greece, Hungary, Ireland, Italy, Moldova, the Netherlands, Poland, Portugal, North Macedonia, Romania, Slovakia, Slovenia, Spain, Switzerland, and Turkey).

 On 18 December 2020, the United Kingdom marked the end of its 16-year contribution to EUFOR, following Brexit.

+The Turkish Battalion moved to its new barracks in 2005, the Fatih Sultan Mehmet Barracks.

 As of early 2021, EUFOR personnel bases include: